fieldtrip/website/workshop/practicalmeeg2022/handson_artifacts.md

 An alternative strategy that often is preferred for smaller datasets that completely fit in memory of your computer is to read in the continuous data using **[ft_preprocessing](/reference/ft_preprocessing)** and only later to cut out the segments of interest using **[ft_definetrial](/reference/ft_definetrial)** **[ft_redefinetrial](/reference/ft_redefinetrial)**.
 That approach is explained in a [separate tutorial](/tutorial/continuous).

 There are some differences between first segmenting and then detecting artifacts or detecting the artifacts in the continuous representation of the data.
-An important difference is that whgen you only look at segments of interest (aka trials), you won't see artifacts that happen in betweemn the trials.
+An important difference is that when you only look at segments of interest (aka trials), you won't see artifacts that happen in between the trials.
 It might be that you instructed your participant to blink whenever there is no fixation cross on the screen, or that you allowed your participant some time to relax (and possibly some movement) in between blocks in your experiment.
 When only looking at the segments of interest, you won't see (and probably won't care) the corresponding artifacts.

-When you process the data continuously, you may see artifacts at the start of the r3ecording but prior to the start of the actual experiment when the subject is still moving around.
+When you process the data continuously, you may see artifacts at the start of the recording but prior to the start of the actual experiment when the subject is still moving around.
 You may also see other movement related artifacts at time windows when the subject was not engaged in the task, for example between blocks.
 With a continuous representation of the data you will also see more eye blinks and movements, which can be beneficial to improve the quality of the ICA decomposition.

 ## Background

-There are different causes for artifacts in the data, for example the subject might have blinked or moved, EEG channels might change their signal quality over time due to grying up of the gel, or MEG channels can have SQUID jumps.
+There are different causes for artifacts in the data, for example the subject might have blinked or moved, EEG channels might change their signal quality over time due to drying up of the gel, or MEG channels can have SQUID jumps.

 Sometimes artifacts are restricted to a single channel, or to a short time window.
 In other cases artifacts can extend over all channels, or are present during the complete recording.